 - Police/Character certificate.
 Proof that you are a law-abiding citizen.

-At times, embassy may also ask for proof where you will be staying.
-In this case you would have to provide booking information of the hotel you would be staying in.
-If you are planning to stay with your relatives or friends, you may need to submit their personal information to the embassy as well (the details can be found on the embassy website) and you might need to ask them to send you a letter of invitation.
+You would have to provide booking information about the hotel you will be staying in if asked by the embassy.
+If you are planning to stay with your relatives or friends, you may need to submit their personal information to the embassy (the details can be found on the embassy website), along with a letter of invitation.

 - Bank statement of your personal/current account or shared account or company account or savings account.
-The statements should be 3 months to 1 year, depending on the embassy.
+The statements should be 3 months to 1 year, depending on the requirement.

-Excluding the savings account, the bank statements for the rest of the accounts must be in geometric transactions.
-For eg, if you are getting a fixed salary, then it is obvious that your account will be credited with a fixed amount every month during certain days and if there is any extra amount credited then you must provide some sort of proof, explaining from where did you get that money.
+- Excluding the savings account, the bank statements for the rest of the accounts must be in geometric transactions.
+For eg, if you are getting a fixed salary, then it is obvious that your account will be credited with a fixed amount every month.
+If there is any extra amount credited then, you must provide some sort of proof, explaining from where did you get that money.

 - National Tax Number

-- Land, which includes agriculture, commercial or residential.
-Also serve as proof of ties to your country.
+- Land, which includes agriculture, commercial, or residential.
+This serves as proof of ties to your country.

 - Source of income.
-This include portfolio, passive or earned income.
+This includes portfolio, passive, or earned income.

-Earned income is the salary which you get every month, commission earned, exchange of items or any money generated rom any small business.
+- Earned income is the salary which you get every month, a commission earned, or money generated from any small business.
 For earned income, if you are an employee, you would have to show your job certificate/appointment letter, salary slip, and leave certificate.